dgirdhar/1512.-Number-of-Good-Pairs/README.md

 Memory Usage: 7.6 MB, less than 9.73% of C++ online submissions for Number of Good Pairs.

 It seems like C++ implementation of hash map is not very good.

+Version 3:
+This time I have used normal map and complexity is not O(nlgn).

+Results are same.
+Runtime: 4 ms, faster than 60.28% of C++ online submissions for Number of Good Pairs.
+Memory Usage: 7.5 MB, less than 39.55% of C++ online submissions for Number of Good Pairs.

 -----------------------------

 - Dhiraj Girdhar